 The Pioneer Mascot is a visible symbol of Glenville State College spirit and ideals.
 When appearing in an official capacity, the Pioneer Mascot typically wears a set of buckskins and carries a musket.
-The Pioneer represents the College not only at selected athletic contests, but also at admissions, alumni and student events.
+On occasion, an alternate air-up mascot nicknamed "Big G" will make special appearances at select events.
+The Pioneer represents the College not only at selected athletic contests but also at admissions, alumni and student events.